We deeply care

 for our planet

-That’s because future generations will only be able to live on a healthy, intact, and biodiversity-rich planet,if we actively take care of our environment now.
-We are aware that the fashion industry leaves an ecological footprint, due to its need for resources.
+Future generations will only be able to live on a healthy, intact, and biodiversity-rich planet, if we actively take care of our environment now.
+We are aware that the fashion industry leaves an ecological footprint.
 However, we want to reduce this step-by-step.
-Therefore, it is our goal to reduce CO2 emissions, conserve resources and protect biodiversity in our entire value chain: we want to reach zero net emissions along the entire value chain by 2050.
+Therefore, it is our goal to cut CO2 emissions, conserve resources and protect biodiversity by leveraging more sustainable materials.

 The careful use of natural resources such as water is an essential part of our environmental commitment.
 In addition to reduced consumption, it is also important to keep the resource as pure as possible where it is needed by means of professional chemical management.

-We improve the environmental footprint of our company's own sites, production facilities and shops, and the entire supply chain.
+We strive to improve the environmental footprint of our company's own offices, warehouses, production facilities and retail stores, and the entire supply chain.
 Our goal is to achieve net zero emissions by 2050.
-On the way there, we will reduce emissions in the entire value chain (Scope 1-3) by at least 50% by 2030.
+On the way there, we aim to reduce emissions in the entire value chain (Scope 1-3) by at least 50% by 2030 in comparison to 2024.

 Preserving biodiversity and protecting the climate are particularly important to us at HUGO BOSS.
-For example, by using more sustainable materials and processing them in an environmentally friendly way, we want to protect valuable ecosystems and reduce the loss of biodiversity on land.
+For example, by using more sustainable materials and processing them iwith a lower environmental impact, we want to protect valuable ecosystems and reduce the loss of biodiversity on land.

 Close collaboration with partners is a prerequisite for HUGO BOSS to meet its sustainability goals.
-That is why we are active in a number of initiatives and associations, such as the Better Cotton Initiative and the Leather Working Group.
+That is why we are active in a number of initiatives and associations, such as the Leather Working Group.

 On our way to Net Zero

 It is important for us to make a genuine contribution to our climate.
 This will be successful if our measures contribute to the reduction of global warming by 1.5°C, as called for by the Paris Climate Agreement.
-We already signed the Fashion Industry Charter for Climate Action in 2018 that is based on the Paris Agreement and strives to achieve an emissions-free fashion industry by 2050.
+We already signed the Fashion Industry Charter for Climate Action in 2018 that is based on the Paris Agreement and strives to achieve Net Zero emissions by 2050.
 We have also set ourselves firm reduction targets along the way.

 CLIMATE PROTECTION WITH STATE-OF-THE-ART SCIENCE

-The 1.5-degree target of the Paris Agreement can only be achieved with a reduction of global greenhouse gas emissions.
-As part of our contribution, we are also working on reducing our emissions in our own area of responsibility and along our entire value chain.
+We are working on reducing our emissions in our own area of responsibility and along our entire value chain.
 To meet our ambitious climate protection goals, we are following an effective and efficient strategy.
-We follow scientifically based knowledge guiding us in the sustainable reduction of greenhouse gas emissions along our value chain.
+We follow scientifically based knowledge guiding us in the reduction of greenhouse gas emissions along our value chain.
+As methodologies and international regulations continue to evolve, the company‘s existing climate transition plan is currently under review.

 Environmental protection is incorporated in all stages of the value chain by HUGO BOSS, particularly in the supply chain, where the majority of emissions take place.
 Clearly defined standards in relation to environmental protection and chemical and waste-water management also apply to our suppliers.
 When we decide to work with a supplier, we place a strong emphasis on ecological aspects and continue to monitor them during our collaboration.
 If it becomes clear that the agreed standards are no longer being complied with, we work together with the supplier on a corrective action plan (CAP).